stenybernice/plantdisease_detection/README.md

 # plantdisease_detection
-a cnn based plant disease detection a deep learning-based Convolutional Neural Network (CNN) model has been developed for image classification.
+A cnn based plant disease detection.
+This is a deep learning-based Convolutional Neural Network (CNN) model has been developed for image classification.
 The solution involves:
 Dataset Collection and Preparation: Gathering a dataset of 87,000 RGB images representing 38 classes, including healthy and diseased crop leaves.
 The dataset will be pre-processed to standardise size, resolution, and quality.
 Exploratory Data Analysis (EDA): Understanding data characteristics, identifying class balance, and preparing insights for effective modelling.